Absattar22/The_Scoop/README.md

-# News App
+# The Scoop App

 ## About

-The News App is a modern news application built using Flutter.
+The Scoop App is a modern news application built using Flutter.
 It provides users with the latest news articles from various sources.
 The app is designed to be fast, user-friendly, and visually appealing.

 ### Features